 Rachel Moriah Fiala

 Hello.
 I am a writer and spiritual & healing facilitator.
-My work comes from the often dark belly of my life experience, an abiding faith in our ability to heal and transform, and a deep desire to understand the human condition.
+My work comes from the often dark belly of my life experience, an abiding faith in our ability to heal, and a deep desire to understand the human condition.
 I’ve spent the majority of my adult life working through a form of religious oppression that left me silenced, afraid, and easily overwhelmed.
 While I could take courageous steps to move forward, I was continually sabotaged by unconscious fears and beliefs that would ensnare me in isolation and extreme self-reliance.
 Alongside the process of transforming this difficult pattern I’ve cultivated a perception of life that is rooted in embodied healing, dharma & meditation, depth psychology, and creative expression.

 My current classes and workshops focus on helping individuals and communities investigate and process their living experience in ways that are insightful, liberating, and transformative while also cultivating fierce wisdom and compassion.
 My approach is holistic and intuitive; grounded in essential spiritual truths and a feminine receptivity that seeks to honor and trust each individual expression of life.